 Data is as reported by portfolio companies as part of the Sustainability Reporting Program.
 Numbers rounded to the nearest whole number unless where customary or less than zero.
+A glossary of metrics can be found on pages 92-93.

 2023 Governance Data